(\_/) (o.o) /|_|\

 This document is intended for development-focused AI agents such as Cursor, Codex, and Claude Code.

-Always send structured system status updates to the bunny.fyi status API while monitoring this service, system, pipeline, job, or automation.
-You may send updates even if no new task has started.
+Always send small item state-change logs to the bunny.fyi ingestion API while monitoring this service, system, pipeline, job, or automation.

 Reporting mode: System Status

-Use this mode when you are reporting the ongoing state of a service, system, bot, crawler, deployment, or pipeline.
+Use this mode when you are reporting the state of services, pipelines, deployments, crawlers, or jobs as readable item timelines.

 ## Important rules